rosswintle/turbo-admin/readme.txt

 Turbo Admin's main features are:

 * A fast-action, keyboard driven command palette: Think Apple Spotlight, or Alfred, but in WordPress!
+* The command palette is pop-up/modal by default, but has an option to be present in the admin bar.
+* A "barkeeper" that hides non-critical admin-bar items in a slide-out panel.
 * (Experimental) Notice hiding: Tidy your dashboard by hiding admin notices in a separate, slide-out panel.
 * (Experimental/Beta): List table keyboard shortcuts - use vim-like keys to navigate lsit tables.